Benefits of calcium for skin and hair.

 Despite the continuous renewal of the epidermis is never the less succumbs to aging as the turnover rate of keratinocytes is slowing down dramatically.
 Aging is associated with such hallmarks as thinning of the epidermis, elasticity, loss of melanin cytes associated with an increased paleness and lucency of the skin, and a decrease barrier function.

-Calcium is an essential nutrient that is necessary for many functions in human health.
+Calcium is a very essential nutrient, necessary for many functions in human health.
 Calcium is the most abundant mineral in the body with 99% found in teeth and bone and only 1% found in serum.
 Calcium involves nutrients like protein, vitamin D, and phosphorus.
 Bone formation is a lifelong process.
 Early attention to the strong bone in childhood and adulthood will provide more stable bone mass during the aging years.
 Research has shown that adequate calcium intake and reduces the risk of fracture, osteoporosis, and diabetes in some populations.

 The dietary requirement of calcium and other collaborative nutrients varies slightly around the world.
 Lactose intolerance due to lactase deficiency is a common cause of low calcium intake.